Get ready to stay out late!

 Category 3 or higher Canadian Aviation Medical certificate

-20 hours (minimum) total flight hours, which include:
+Minimum 20 hours flight time, which includes: